Water Damage Restoration Services

 We Can Help!

 Vital Restoration is a licensed and certified water restoration company.
-Our highly trained and experienced IICRC Certified Technicians will rapidly assess the situation and begin the emergency services best suited to the particular problem.
+Our highly trained and experienced technicians will rapidly assess the situation and begin the emergency services best suited to the particular problem.
 Regardless of whether you have suffered a minor spill, burst pipe or catastrophic fire or flood, Vital Restoration will return your home, office or business to its pre-loss condition quickly and effectively.

 Site Survey & Free Estimate

 Since all water damage restoration projects are different, the inspection of your property is an important first step in getting your restorations underway.
 Vital Restoration will arrive at your home, office or business to complete a site survey using the most accurate industry tools available.

 We’ll give you a free estimate to determine the extent of the damage, assess the necessary steps needed for restoration, and calculate the cost and time required.

 If you need professional water damage restoration service in the Bay Area, call us today at 650-262-4545.

 Causes of Water Damage

 Water is one of the most powerful forces on the planet.
 It can wash away homes and office buildings in a single, powerful flood, or can make a home unlivable with tiny drops over many years.
 Because people depend on water for drinking, sanitation, and work, we’ve developed a sophisticated infrastructure to move it in and out of our lives.
 But when that infrastructure breaks down, or when nature gives us more water than we can handle, damage from water can be catastrophic.

 Water damage can take many different shapes and forms.
 The following are most common causes of water damage.